lmitchell4/strends-report-1/README.md

 2. Start a Docker Container that holds persistent storage of the PostgreSQL database by running the shell script:

-	`.$ /create_strends_data.sh`.
+	`$ ./create_strends_data.sh`.

 3. Initialize a PostgreSQl server by starting a PostgreSQL Docker Container by running the shell script:

 	`$ ./run_strends_psql.sh`.

-4. Populate the database with new data using python.
-For example by running the python script, `main.py`.
+4. Populate the database with new data using python:

+* Run the main script directly `python main.py`.
+* Run the main script by double-clicking `runstrends.bat`, or as a scheduled task.

 5. Query the PostgreSQl database server in python using `psycopg2` or R using `dbplyr`.

 6. You can connect to the database and generate plots in R by running `drivr.R` located in `\examples`

 7. Table names and column names are defined in `tablenames.txt` and `columns.xlsx`, respectively.

 #### Docker cheat sheet